enviodev/docs/docs/error-codes.md

 Using reserved programming words in the configuration file.

-Envio prohibits use of reserved words from JavaScript, TypeScript and Rescript in the configuration file as it may conflict with the auto-generated code.
+Envio prohibits use of reserved words from JavaScript, TypeScript and ReScript in the configuration file as it may conflict with the auto-generated code.

-Some examples are `for`, `return`, `require`, `try` etc.
+Some examples of reserved words are `for`, `return`, `require`, `try` etc.

 Avoid using reserved words in the configuration file.